Anees-Asif/AWS_and_Cloud_Computing/Deploying_Nginx_And_What_It_Is.md

 If you have followed these steps correctly, you can now visit the public ip address, as listed on your AWS instance page, and be greeted by the following:

 ![Alt text](nginx_deployed.PNG)

+## Nginx

+Nginx is a popular open-source web server software known for its high performance and scalability.
+It is commonly used to serve web pages, applications, and content on the internet.
+Nginx can also function as a reverse proxy server and load balancer, making it a versatile tool for managing web traffic.

+### Key Features of Nginx:

+- Efficient handling of concurrent connections.
+- Excellent for serving static content and as a reverse proxy for dynamic content.
+- Supports SSL/TLS encryption for secure communication.
+- Configuration flexibility through a declarative language.

+## Web Server

+A web server is a software application or hardware device that processes incoming requests from clients (usually web browsers) and delivers web content in response.
+Its primary functions include:

+- Accepting incoming HTTP requests.
+- Locating and retrieving requested files or generating dynamic content.
+- Sending the content back to the requesting client.

+Web servers play a crucial role in making websites and web applications accessible over the internet.
+They are the foundation of the World Wide Web, handling the transmission of web pages, images, videos, and other resources to users' devices.